MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-security.md

 - Ensure that you configure the Linux firewall daemon to automatically run at startup.

 - Scan network listening ports to determine potential access points.
 Use the Linux `netstat –l` command to list those ports.
-Make sure either Azure NSGs or the Linux firewall daemon control access to those ports.
+Make sure either Azure NSGs or the Linux firewall daemon controls access to those ports.

 - Set up aliases for potentially destructive Linux commands, such as `rm` and `mv`, to force them to run in interactive mode so that you're prompted at least once before an irreversible command is run.
 Advanced users know how to remove the aliases if needed.